- Final Rule (77 FR 76739, 12/28/2012)

 Additional Factors of Potential Concern

 All bearded seals are protected under the Marine Mammal Protection Act.
-The Beringia and Okhotsk distinct population segments are listed as both threatened under the Endangered Species Act and depleted under the MMPA.
+The Beringia and Okhotsk distinct population segments are listed as threatened under the Endangered Species Act and are designated as depleted under the MMPA.

 Alaska Natives have a long history of self-regulation to ensure a sustainable take of marine mammals for food and handicrafts.

-In 1994, the MMPA was amended to section 119, which reads, “The Secretary map enter into cooperative agreements with Alaska Native Organizations to conserve marine mammals and provide co-management of subsistence use by Alaska Natives.”
-These co-management agreements may be established between NOAA Fisheries or the U.S. Fish and Wildlife Service and Alaska Native Organizations, including (but not limited to) Alaska Native tribes and tribally authorized co-management bodies.
+In 1994, the Marine Mammal Protection Act was amended to section 119, which reads, “The Secretary may enter into cooperative agreements with Alaska Native Organizations to conserve marine mammals and provide co-management of subsistence use by Alaska Natives.”
+These co-management agreements may be established between NOAA Fisheries or the U.S. Fish and Wildlife Service and Alaska Native Organizations, including, but not limited to, Alaska Native tribes and tribally authorized co-management bodies.
 Co-management promotes full and equal participation by Alaska Natives in decisions affecting the subsistence management of marine mammals (to the maximum extent allowed by law) as a tool for conserving marine mammal populations in U.S. waters in and around Alaska.

 The Ice Seal Committee adopted an Ice Seal Management Plan (PDF, 8 pages) in January 2012 that outlines the members’ management principles and goals.